-Messrs.
-Thos.
-Allcock & Co.-Please send dispatch, twelve dozen Allcock's Porous Plan Our daily experience confirms their very excellence.
-At this moment of writing, a ma plies for one, who, by entanglement in the sl nachinery, had both his legs broken, spine ly injured, and was for nearly a year entirely less.
-This man found relief very soon by enabled to work, and now he labors as well as He would cheerfully pay \$5 for a single plas they could not be had at a lower rate.
-I am prised that surgeons do not make use of thes forated plasters, to the exclusion of all other vance of all other plasters with which I sm quainted; while the perforations peculiar to rendered them greatly superior to all other dinary surgical uses.
-Knowing the Plasters so useful, I have no scruples that my sent should be known.
-J. W. JOHNSON, M. D. Principal Agency, Brandreth House, New 1
+GOVERNOR Parsons has returned to Alabama with two hundred pardons for citizens of that State.
+Allcock's Porous Plasters.-A Druggist said the other day, you have no need to certainly causes a dozen to be sold, and a dozen sells a gross, and so on.
+You will not be able to supply the demand soon.
+But we can supply a thousand yards a day.
+AFFECTION OF THE SPINE CURE!
+Hartford, Conn., Nov.
+11, 1861 excellence.
+At this moment of writing, a man applies for one, who, by entanglement in the shaft of nachinery, had both his legs broken, spine severe ly injured, and was for nearly a year entirely help less.
+This man found relief very soon by the ap enabled to work, and now he labors as well as ever He would cheerfully pay \$5 for a single plaster if they could not be had at a lower rate.
+I am surprised that surgeons do not make use of these per quainted; while the perforations peculiar to them rendered them greatly superior to all others for or dinary surgical uses.
+Knowing the Plasters to be so useful, I have no scruples that my sentime J. W. JOHNSON, M D. should be known.
+Principal Agency, Brandreth House, New York Sold by all Dealers in Medicines.
+[Oct.
+20-Im DR. TOBIAS' VENETIAN LINIMENT